What your small retail business can do to stand out at Christmas

 This visibility will drive traffic to your website and footfall to your shop.
 You want to create a connection in consumers’ minds between your brand and what it’s selling so that you’re the first name they think of.

-3. An easy journey from browsing to basket both in-store and online
+4. Offer an easy journey from browsing to basket both in-store and online

 If you want to create a stand-out customer experience and maximise sales, the best thing you can do is make buying a simple experience – both online and in-store.